anitarasoa/birthday-app/readme.md

 - I can delete a person from the list.
 - I can edit a person's information.
 - I can add a new person to the lists.
-- I can filter the list by the people's firstname and lastname and by the month of the date of birth.
+- I can filter the list by the people's firstname, lastname and by the month of the date of birth.
 - I can reset the select input by selecting the first option.

 ## How to use